 Remember that you can sign up for WeatherCall by clicking the WeatherCall link at the top of the page.
 WeatherCall, in our opinion, is the best tool on the market to keep you safe during severe weather.

-Also we have our free WEATHER APP that lets you access our forecast, blog, radar and weather alerts.
-I think it’s a must if you own an Apple or Android phone.
+Also, we have our free WEATHER APP that lets you access our forecast, blog, radar and weather alerts.
+We think it’s a must if you own an Apple or Android phone.